Custom Routes

 Custom routes don't automatically use Weave's authentication system.
 To protect your routes, you need to manually check the request for authentication information,

-(defn authenticated-api [req]
+(defn authenticated-api [request]

-(if (:identity req)
+(if (:identity request)

 {:status 200